Great thrill for me to be here each and every day talking to you about things that matter most.

 Theory being, that's what he heard is the number that makes everybody happy.

-Some people, 70 grand isn't gonna cut it.
+Some people, 70 grand isn't going to cut it.

-Since he said that the purpose is he wants people free from distraction, he's gonna have some people come to him on the slide say, look, I really need 80, man.
+Since he said that the purpose is he wants people free from distraction, he's going to have some people come to him on the sly, say, look, I really need 80, man.

-And he's gonna say no, because everybody's getting the same 70, and they're gonna have a disgrumbled employee.
+And he's going to say no, because everybody's getting the same 70, and they're going to have a disgruntled employee.

-You said it was for I need that to avoid the distractions you were talking about.
+You said it was, I need that to avoid the distractions you were talking about.

 Sorry, man.